hartsfield/bolt/README.md

 # Bolt  |  A Component-based MVC Architecture for Scalable Web Applications

-The bolt architecture is not complicated, instead bolt is designed to be fully comprehendible.
-The bolt architecture does what most other web frameworks are capable of, but without introducing third party dependencies, or much overhead at all.
-In fact, the bolt architecture can probably be implemented in just about any programming language supporting `html templating`.
+The `bolt architecture` is not complicated, instead, it's is designed to be fully comprehendible and generic.
+The bolt architecture does what most other web frameworks are capable of, without introducing third party dependencies, or much overhead at all.
+In fact, the bolt architecture can probably be implemented in just about any programming language supporting `html templating`, and used to build just about any GUI application.

-The `go` programming language is used in this documentation, but the architecture is meant to be explained herein so that a student programmer may implement it in another language.
+The `go` programming language is used in this documentation, but the bolt architecture is meant to be explained herein so that a student programmer may implement it any way they see fit.

 ## Templates explained